TIGRLab/TIGRSlurm-Docs/README.md

 | `%u`        |                              |         |
 | `%x`        |                              |         |

+Using these, you can cause Slurm to separate job output by node, by subject, by *`job step`*, and so on.

 #### <a name="resourceallocation">Resource Allocation</a> ####

 For directives which specify resources such as `time` and `cpus-per-task`, it is important that the provided values be approximately accurate, as they effectively limit your job.
-Allocations such as these are *constraints*, and cannot be exceeded once the job has started.
+Allocations such as these are *constraints*, and cannot be exceeded once the job has begun.

 Thus, if you allocate *too few* resources to your job, it may fail to work or may be slow.
 However, the converse is also true; if you allocate *too many* resources, your job could fail or run slowly.

-For example, The Slurm scheduler may believe that no machine in the cluster is powerful enough to satisfy the job's requirements, or else it may provide you with a highly restricted range of machines across which your job may run!
+For example, The Slurm scheduler may believe that no machine in the cluster is powerful enough to satisfy the job's requirements, or else it may provide you with a very small group of machines for your job to run on!

 Remember that when allocating resources using directives, you are not providing a *total pool of resources* for all subjects; you are providing a resource granulation *for each subject*.
 For example: